redguava/cliniko-api/guides/sharding.md

 The API key is passed in the Basic authorization header, just as you do now: `b64($API_KEY + ':')` and you may **include or exclude** the hyphenated shard ID.
 That is, if you make an API request using either `MS0xLWl4SzYY-uk1` or `MS0xLWl4SzYY`, the request will succeed.
 You just need to ensure you're sending the request to the correct shard (in this case, `uk1`).

-# Current regions and their shards

-A single region may have an unlimited number of shards.
-Each is identified by a 2 character code and the incremented shard number.

-- `au` currently has `au1`
-- `uk` will have `uk1`

 # Recap

 - users will be able to choose their Cliniko region at sign-up; a new user may choose _any_ region to have their account data hosted.
 It is possible for an Australian customer to choose the UK as their region, so even if you don't have customers in the UK, consider that it is possible you'll need to handle sharded requests once the UK shard is live.